ECNTechnology/clouddial-kb/guides/cloud-dial/agent-screens.md

 When you have any messages you will see a number listed on top of the messages icon. <img style="width: 25px; height: 25px;" src="/images/clouddial_messages_icon.png">

-Click the bell icon to view your messages.
+Click the messages icon to view your messages.

 ![](/images/clouddial_agent_messages_dropdown.png)